-Macquarie is currently one of the few financial services firms to feature in the Index, taking a two-pronged approach through the Macquarie Group Foundation’s local grant partners and our own talent and recruitment strategies.
+To help address this issue, Macquarie takes a two-pronged approach through the Macquarie Group Foundation’s grantmaking strategy, and our HR talent and recruitment strategies.

-“It’s easier to see that you don’t have enough women or members of the Black, Asian, Minority Ethnic (BAME) community in the business than it is to understand whether you’re employing sufficient numbers of people from less privileged backgrounds,” she says.
-“It’s only when you look at the careers of parents, use of free school meals and whether people are the first in their family to go to university that you begin to see the gaps.”
+“It’s easier to see that you don’t have enough women or people from black or minority ethnic backgrounds in the business, than it is to understand whether you’re employing sufficient numbers of people from low socio-economic backgrounds,” she says.
+“It’s only when you ask what the careers of parents are, whether people were on free school meals and/or, if they were the first in their family to go to university, that you begin to see the gaps.”

-“We offer practical support and advice to help candidates prepare and get access to the resources that they wouldn’t otherwise have,” she says.
+“We host workshops offering practical support and advice to help candidates prepare and get access to resources that they wouldn’t otherwise have,” she says.
 “We explain why we have psychometric testing and what they need to do to prepare for it.
-We show them videos of good and bad interviews and give the students opportunities to discuss and learn from them.
-These workshops give them the confidence they need to do themselves justice in an interview.
-Very often we find graduate candidates from less privileged backgrounds have not had the opportunity to do an internship, but they typically have other life experiences that demonstrate their commitment and resilience.”
+We show videos of good interviews and provide the students opportunities to discuss and learn from them.
+These workshops give them the confidence to present themselves in the best possible way in an interview.
+Very often we find graduate candidates from low socio-economic backgrounds have not had the opportunity to do an internship, but they typically have other life experiences that demonstrate their commitment and resilience.”

-More broadly, social mobility has a practical imperative for Macquarie, as it does all firms, points out Sarah Fennell, Head of Diversity and Inclusion for Macquarie in EMEA.
+More broadly, social mobility has a practical imperative for Macquarie, as it does all organisations, points out Sarah Fennell, Head of Diversity, Equity and Inclusion for Macquarie in EMEA.
 “To remain competitive, we have to access the full talent market and not just a subset of it,” she says.
 “If you really want innovation and diversity of thought you need to attract and recruit people from different backgrounds, with different ways of thinking.”

-Macquarie’s commitment to social mobility, she says, is integral to its vision as a company: “Our purpose is to ‘empower people to innovate and invest for a better future’ and we want that better future to offer something for everyone.”
+Macquarie’s commitment to social mobility, she says, is integral to its vision as a company, “our purpose is to empower people to innovate and invest for a better future and we want that future to offer something for everyone.”

-Sally adds, “As we aim to cultivate innovation, we are looking to re-focus our recruitment strategies and how we offer opportunities going forward – to make the process more equitable.
-We don’t need to lower the bar, but we need to give people an equitable landscape.”
+Emma adds, “as we aim to cultivate innovation, we are looking to refining our recruitment strategies and how we offer opportunities going forward – to make the process more equitable.
+We need to give people an equitable landscape from the outset.”